CarlTBarnes/Do2Class/README.md

 ## Features

 Double click on any LIST line tries to take you to a logical place, e.g. double click on a line on the Problem, Implicit or Omit tab takes you to the view the complete source.
 Right click on any LIST shows a POPUP of all the other lists that lets you jump to that line in the selected list e.g. on a Problem Right click and on the Popup select TXA to see that line in the TXA file.

+XRef tab shows Callee-Caller and Caller-Callee Cross Reference.
+See screen capture at the end.

 ## Conversion Issues